• Home

 Diagnosis: Lung cancer diagnosis begins with imaging tests followed by tissue confirmation via biopsy.
 Staging then determines the cancer’s extent using the TNM system to guide treatment.

-Diagnostic Methods
+Primary Diagnostic Methods

 Diagnostic Methods: Initial screening often involves chest X-rays or low-dose CT scans to detect suspicious masses.
 Confirmatory biopsies include bronchoscopy for central tumors, CT-guided needle biopsy for peripheral lesions, or endobronchial ultrasound (EBUS) to sample lymph nodes and tumors.

-Staging Process
+The Lung Cancer Staging Process

 Staging Process: Staging uses CT, PET, and MIR scans and sometimes mediastinoscopy to assess tumor size (T), lymph node involvement (N), and metastasis (M).
 NSCLC follows stages I to IV, while SCLC uses limited or extensive categories.